fobrs/MFC/README.md

 # Introduction
 With the lastest Visual C++ versions (since 2008) it is not possible anymore to compile the bundled MFC sources.
 The necessary files, ie makefiles like <b>atlmfc.mak</b> and a DEF file are not provided anymore

 In a LOB software project I needed a x86 MFC DLL without the DAO database classes.
-With statically linked MFC, I provided my own versions of the DAO classes (which internally use MySQL) by overriding the *dao*.obj files, but MFC object files cannot be overridden when using the DLL form of MFC.
+With statically linked MFC, I provided my own versions of the DAO classes (which internally use MySQL) by overriding the <b>dao*.obj</b> files, but MFC object files cannot be overridden when using the DLL form of MFC.

 So I took the road to build my own MFC vcxproj files.